EWA Annual Event in Berlin

 Alessia Sonaglioni helped a large group of our members into the tricky subject of chasing the money

-After a coffee break the members engaged into a Speed-Networking in order to make sure that every member present meets and interacts with each other at least once.
-Thanks to this event, members discussed their respective projects together and exchanged contacts in order to engage again later on.
+After a coffee break the members took part in a Speed-Networking event in order to make sure that every member present could meet and interact with each other at least once.
+Thanks to this event, members discussed their respective projects together and exchanged contact details in order to hook up again later on.

 Focus on women composers